takacsmark/takacsmark.github.io/_posts/2015-11-09-adding-bootstrap-and-user-authentication-to-fatfree.md

 </body>
 </html>
+{% endhighlight %}

 Note that we included a dedicated signin.css, see the next point for details.

-6 Add signin.css stylesheet from the Bootstrap sign-in example
+##6 Add signin.css stylesheet from the Bootstrap sign-in example

 Copy the contents of the signin.css from the Bootstrap example using developer tools as seen in the video.
 Copy the code into a new file under app/css/signin.css.
 Please see the contents of the file below for reference:

+{% highlight css %}
 body {
   padding-top: 40px;
   padding-bottom: 40px;